Responsibilities of the Information Security Officer

 Student names, addresses, phone numbers, bank and credit card account numbers, income and credit histories and Social Security numbers would all be protected under GLB.
 Broad principles are set forth in the Information Security and Assurance Policy.

-Responsibilities: The Information Security Officer has operational oversight for ensuring a safeguarding program is kept current and also the ISO works with the Director of Employment and Training Development and the Information Privacy Officer to ensure training on Information Security and Assurance under GLB is ongoing.
+Responsibilities: The Information Security Officer has operational oversight for ensuring a safeguarding program is kept current and also the ISO works with Human Resources and with the Privacy Officer to so that training on Information Security and Assurance is ongoing.

 Responsibilities: The Information Security Officer is responsible for ensuring that a written identity theft program is in place; that an annual report is made to a committee of the Board of Trustees; and that staff is trained to implement the program.
 The Information Security Officer is also responsible for oversight of any service-provider arrangements covered under this law.